The Man Without a Country (opera)

 The Man Without a Country is an English-language American opera in two acts and five scenes.
 The composer was Walter Damrosch with a libretto by poet Arthur Guiterman.
 The opera was based on Edward Everett Hale's 1863 short story of the same name.
 The opera is not sung through but includes some spoken dialogue in the manner of singspiel or opéra comique.

 The work premiered at the Metropolitan Opera in New York City on May 12, 1937, in a performance conducted by Damrosch.
-The Man Without a County was Damrosch's third opera after The Scarlet Letter (1896) and Cyrano (1913), which also had its world premiere at the Metropolitan Opera.
+The Man Without a Country was Damrosch's third opera after The Scarlet Letter (1896) and Cyrano (1913), the second of which also had its world premiere at the Metropolitan Opera.
 It was the eighteenth opera to premiere at the Met.

 Synopsis

 The opera is set in the early nineteenth century and opens on Blennerhassett Island in the Ohio River.
 The main character is Lt.
 Philip Nolan, an officer in the United States Marine Corps.
-Harman Blennerhassett is throwing a party and awaiting the arrival of the guest of honor, former Vice President Aaron Burr.
+Harman Blennerhassett is throwing a party and awaits the arrival of the guest of honor, former Vice President Aaron Burr.
 Nolan sings to his love, Mary Rutledge, about how Burr's conspiracy will make him rich, but she tells him she cares only for him.
-When he arrives, Burr sings of his plot to seize the Southwest Territory from the United States.
+When Burr arrives, he sings of his plot to seize the Southwest Territory from the United States.
 After Burr leaves, Nolan is arrested for his part in the conspiracy.

-The second scene is in a courtroom at the Marine Corps barracks at Charleston, South Carolina, where Nolan is on trial before Colonel Morgan on the charge of treason.
+The second scene is set in a courtroom at the Marine Corps barracks at Charleston, South Carolina, where Nolan is being tried before Colonel Morgan on a charge of treason.
 Nolan damns the name of the United States and tells the judge he never wishes to hear it spoken again.
-Upon conviction, Colonel Morgan sentences Nolan to be held prisoner at sea aboard Navy ships, never to set foot on land, and forbids anyone to speak of the United States to him.
+Upon conviction, Colonel Morgan sentences Nolan to be held a prisoner at sea aboard Navy ships, never to set foot on land, and forbids anyone to speak of the United States to him.
 Mary vows to secure a pardon for Nolan.

 The second act opens aboard the warship Guerriere, in port at Gibraltar.
 Nolan is wistful about the United States and his fate.
 He has become a patriot during his exile.
-In the next scene, Mary arrives and tells Nolan she is hopeful he will soon be pardoned.
+Mary arrives in the following, and tells Nolan she is hopeful he will soon be pardoned.
 Nolan tells her the only way he can obtain forgiveness is to die for his country Stephen Decatur comes aboard and tells Nolan and Mary that the ship will be sailing to attack the Barbary pirates on the North African coast.
 At Mary's urging, Nolan is given command of a deck gun.

-In the final scene, the Guerriere has been boarded off the coast of Tripoli.
+In the final scene, the Guerriere has been boarded off Tripoli.
 In close combat, Nolan kills the enemy commander but is himself shot.
 As he lies dying he dreams of being reunited with Mary.
 Decatur takes off his sword and places it in Nolan's dead hands.